In order to take the AOBA Clinical Exam for primary certification in Anesthesiology the physician candidate must have:

 The AOBA Clinical Exam is offered twice a year.
 The next exam cycles will take place as follows:

-- Another AOBA Clinical Exam application period will open in October 2018, with a deadline of January 2019.
-Those applications will be reviewed in March 2019 and exams will be scheduled between April and September or October 2019.
+- Another AOBA Clinical Exam application period will open in Feb.
+15, 2020, with a deadline of July 2020.
+Those applications will be reviewed in September 2020 and exams will be scheduled between October 2020 and March 2021.

 Prior to the Clinical Exam, candidates must provide a list of all anesthetic procedures personally administered during the three months immediately preceding the exam.